Univ Winner of Housing Design Awards 2022

-Tilo Guenther, Associate at Níall McLaughlin Architects, said: “We’re delighted that University College, Oxford was awarded the Good Neighbour at this year’s Housing Design Awards for the Univ North scheme, its visionary brief and continued neighbourhood engagement.
-The project provides much needed accommodation and facilities to encourage and nurture a multi-generational community in the North Oxford Victorian suburb conservation area.
+Tilo Guenther, Associate at Níall McLaughlin Architects, said: “We’re delighted that we have received an award at this year’s Housing Design Awards.
+The Univ North scheme, with its visionary brief, will provide much needed accommodation and facilities to encourage and nurture a multi-generational community in the North Oxford Victorian suburb conservation area.
 We are looking forward to realising this landscape-led proposal with the College and the wider project team.”

 The Univ North project team is currently evaluating the tender applications from three construction contractors, and the selection will be confirmed in October 2022.
 Site preparation and demolition will commence in November 2022, with the building work due to commence late spring 2023.

 The Univ North new build project will provide additional accommodation comprising up to 150 en suite study bedspaces, a nursery with outdoor space for up to 54 children, café, gym, and study, meeting, and lecture spaces.
 The site also includes the existing Fairfield Residential Home.
 The enhanced collegiate community at Univ North will benefit from exceptional landscaped gardens, rejuvenated heritage orchards and an environment focused on wellbeing, sustainability and shared purpose.